rdohms/dms-twig-extension-bundle/README.md

 This bundle leverages a collection of Fabien Potencier's Twig Extensions for use in your application.

-This bundle is part of the DMS Library, and distributed as a sub-directory split, issues should be reported at the [DMS Repository](https://github.com/rdohms/DMS).

 ## Extensions

 ### Fabien's "Twig Extensions"